gbgolding/crema/README.md

 See our publication at:
 [Prediction of plant lncRNA by ensemble machine learning classifiers](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-4665-2)

+If you use CREMA, please cite:
+Simopoulos CMA, Weretilnyk EA, Golding GB.
+"Prediction of plant lncRNA by ensemble machine learning classifiers."
+BMC Genomics (2018) doi:110.1186/s12864-018-4665-2

 ## Getting started

 To use this tool, simply clone this repository on your machine by: